Where there's a problem, there's a solution

 Diagnosing urinary incontinence

 No matter which type you have, or how advanced it is, there’s likely a treatment that can help

 Before determining a treatment plan, doctors must find the problem's source by performing a thorough physical exam.
 This can include the following:

 - Using a cystoscope, a tube with a small camera, to get a closer look at the bladder

 - Measuring bladder pressure with a test known as urodynamics

 Some people don't go to the doctor because they are embarrassed or they assume surgery is their only option, but this condition is very common and there are many ways to treat it.

-Once the doctor identifies the type and cause of incontinence, he or she can work with you to find the best treatment approach.
-This could include diet changes and other behavioral strategies, medications (including those to relax the bladder) or one of the more than 200 different types of surgeries.
+Once the doctor identifies the type and cause of incontinence, they can work with you to find the best treatment approach.

 Here are some common approaches used by doctors at Rush:

 - Lifestyle changes such as drinking less liquid or avoiding liquids that irritate the bladder (for example, those containing caffeine and alcohol)